Molodos/ElegooNeptuneThumbnails/README.md

 5) Create package `python -m package_plugin` (package will be under `package_plugin/ElegooNeptuneThumbnails.curapackage`)
 6) Use the `text/test.py` script for testing the formatting of image texts

+## Usage Statistics

+The plugin will collect some anonymous usage statistics in order to make improvements easier.
+You can opt out of usage statistics by adding the option `;disableStatistics` at any time.

+Usage statistics are only related to an anonymous statistics id that is generated randomly when you install the plugin.
+No personal data is being collected.
+The statistics data, that is collected, is limited to the following:

+- Name of this plugin
+- Version of this plugin
+- The anonymous statistics id
+- The printer type (e.g. "Elegoo Neptune 3 Pro")
+- The options you are using (e.g. `;includeLayerHeight`)

+> Note: This list might change at some time, so keep an eye on it if you update the plugin.
+Be aware, that personal data
+> will never be added to this list.

 ## Contribution